Sam-Tes/newInfinityTest/README.md

 # KS6App
-The is a stable kitchenSink6Screen App to speed up the AppFactory Testing process.
+The is a stable kitchenSink6Screen App to speed up test the AppFactory Testing process.
 (Only to be used for AppFactory features testing; testing for webhooks)
 ```

 ├───.meta